-The person maintaining the accounting cycle defines it as a systematic process of recognizing, analyzing and posting the various events related to accounting in the records of the company.
+The person maintaining the accounting cycle defines it as a systematic process of recognizing, analyzing, and posting the various events related to accounting in the records of the company.

 The accounting cycle initiates with the occurrence of the transaction and ends with its recording in the necessary statements of the company.
-The accountant maintains the records related to accounting of the company in general ledger and trial balance.
+The accountant maintains the records related to the accounting of the company in the general ledger and trial balance.
 It basically reflects the historical events and transactions related account.

 Purpose of Accounting Cycle

 The main purpose of the accounting cycle is to record all the transactions systematically without missing an entry.
 It leads to the accuracy of all financial records.
-The accountant prepares the financial statements considering accounting records and cycle.
+The accountant prepares the financial statements considering accounting records and cycles.

 So it acts as a stepping stone or base for financial statements.